-- 94% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the previous 12 months.
-This is comparable to the national average. - 92% of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in the previous 12 months.
-This is comparable to the national average. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
-For example, the percentage of patients experiencing poor mental health who had received discussion and advice about alcohol consumption was: (practice 92%; CCG 91%; national 91%).
+- 100% (of 5) of patients diagnosed with dementia had their care reviewed in a face to face meeting in the previous 12 months.
+This is higher than the national average of 84%. - 84% of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in the previous 12 months.
+This is comparable to the national average of 90%. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
+For example the percentage of patients experiencing poor mental health who had received discussion and advice about alcohol consumption (practice 95%; CCG 91%; national 91%); and the percentage of patients experiencing poor mental health who had received discussion and advice about smoking cessation (practice 97%; CCG 94%; national 95%). - In the last 12 months the practice had organised specialist in house training on Cognitive-behavioural therapy (CBT), Trauma & Anger management.
+Their practice manager has undertaken extra mental health training.